Radharaman Dutta: Early life

 Dutta was born on May 26, 1833 into a Bengali Kayastha zamindar family in the village of Keshabpur in Jagannathpur, which is located in present-day Sunamganj District, Bangladesh.
-As the youngest son of the Bengali Hindu lyricist Radha Madhab Dutta, Dutta displayed a musical temperament from childhood.
+As the youngest child of the Bengali Hindu poet Radha Madhab Dutta, Dutta displayed a musical temperament from childhood.
 The early death of his father led Dutta to seek the discipleship and initiation of religious mentors like Raghunath Goswami.
 Dutta's Vaishnavism (worship of Krishna) shaped his musical work and led him to a life of asceticism; he lived for some time in a house that amounted to little more than a seven-square-foot of mud-hut.
 He studied Shakta, Vaishnavism, Shaiva and Sahajiya doctrines and started performing sadhana-bhajan according to Sahajiya.
 Dutta was also heavily influenced by the Sufism that infuses Baul culture, and was in touch with contemporary Bengali Muslim poet Hason Raja.

 Cultural influence

-Radharaman Datta wrote and composed over 3,000 songs in the Baul tradition and was known in particular for his "Geets" and "Dhamal" songs - compositions to traditional dance forms.
+Radharaman Datta wrote and composed over 2,000 songs and was known in particular for his "Geets" and "Dhamal" songs - compositions to traditional dance forms.
 He has been cited as the creator of the Dhamail art form.
 Dutta's compositions are performed today in weddings all over Bangladesh.
-Many popular Bengali songs of today were written originally by Radha Raman and his songs are sung by modern professional musicians in Bangladesh and in West Bengal, India.
+Many popular Bengali songs of today were written originally by Radharaman and his songs are sung by modern professional musicians in Bangladesh and in West Bengal, India.

-Dutta's most popular song, "Bhromor Koio Giya", was copied by Romanian singer Liviu Mititelu, for which it is called 'Vorbesc Cu tine Nu Ma Auzi'.
-This cover version was also a copy of the composition by Armeen Musa's first version of the original song.

-Tajik singer Noziya Karomatullo (Нозияи Кароматулло) has also covered it in Tajik.
-The title of her cover version is Kujo Kujo.

 Personal life

 In 1275 BS (1868-1869 AD), he married Gunamayi Devi.
-She was the daughter of Nandakumar Sen Adhikari, a descendant of Sen Shivananda who was a disciple of Krishna Chaitanya.
+She was the daughter of Nandakumar Sen Adhikari, a descendant of Sivananda Sen who was a disciple of Chaitanya Mahaprabhu.
 Her home village was Adpasha in present-day Ward 8, Amtail, Moulvibazar.
 Bipin Bihari Dutta was their only surviving child at the time of Dutta's death, with his three other children and wife dying in his lifetime.